This is a list of stuff I am using in my projects and that is available through my sponsors.

 Limited offer with Coupon Code: ENDERC

 I know, you want a printer that can manufacture an Airbus A380 in one piece!
-If you are looking for a printer with a large build volume and good print quality, the CR-10 is definitely an option.
+If you are looking for a printer with a large build volume and good print quality, the CR-10 (Review) is definitely an option.

 The printer ships widely preassembled so that it is ready to go in approximately an hour.
 The frame made of aluminum bars is sturdy and the printing results are very good.